 There is an exception in the MLA for “bona fide” annual fees on premium cards.
 So credit card companies do have an out if they want to start charging servicemembers annual fees.

-Kate’s note: We have really gotten a lot of benefit from our Amex Platinum card – free lounge access, rebates on Southwest early boarding fees, and I regularly use the “benefits” section that has things like $5 off $20 at Five Guys or $50 off $200 at Sunglass Hut (those are just real examples and may not always be available.)
+Kate’s note: We have really gotten a lot of benefit from our Amex Platinum card – free lounge access, rebates on Southwest early boarding fees, and I regularly use the “benefits” section that has things like $50 off $50 at Home Depot or $50 off $200 at Sunglass Hut (those are real examples. but may not always be available.)

 Which cards do you have?
 Have you taken advantage of your MLA or SCRA benefits?
 Redeemed any awesome trips recently?
 Let us know in the comments!